lRoMYl/swift-graphql-codegen/README.md

 - [x] DH flavor APIClient
 - [x] Provide service dependency injection for DH flavor APIClient
 - [x] DHSwift subcommand to simplify code generation
+- [x] Mapper class, the mapping logic will also be used to compute the selections automatically

+TODO
+- [ ] Nested field selection with arguments is not handled yet
+- [ ] ApiClientPrefix needs to be removed from EntityNameMap
+- [ ] Ramp up test cases
+- [ ] Ramp up documentation

 ## Installation
 ```